Animal experiments – Your most common questions answered

 How will we find cures without using animals?

-The truly great contributions to modern medicine have come in the form of non-animal research techniques: clinical observation (monitoring patients), epidemiology (linking lifestyle factors with disease), human tissue research, organ culture, computer modelling and advanced technologies such as MRI scanners and ultrasound.
+The truly great contributions to modern medicine have come in the form of non-animal research techniques: clinical observation (monitoring patients), epidemiology (linking lifestyle factors with disease), human tissue research, organ and tissue culture, computer modelling and advanced technologies such as MRI scanners and ultrasound.

-Recent years have also seen the public turn increasingly to non-allopathic therapies, based on a holistic model of health and disease, whereby the focus is on strengthening and nourishing the body’s immune defences rather than making a ‘self-destructive’ high tech war on pathogens, tumours and the like.
+Recent years have also seen the public turn increasingly to non-allopathic therapies, based on a holistic model of health and disease, whereby the focus is on strengthening and nourishing the body’s immune defences rather than waging a ‘self-destructive’ high tech war on pathogens, tumours and the like.
 All of these medical tools and techniques and many more have improved our ability to treat patients – and they owe nothing to animal experimentation.

 We must stop sinking valuable time, money and resources into outdated animal experiments when valid, human-based research methods are readily available and provide accurate results.
 If animal experiments were stopped tomorrow, we would all benefit from safer drugs and greater investment in truly productive research techniques.
 Of course, prevention is the best medicine and investment in health education could reap untold benefits.
 The premature onset of most illnesses, including cancer and heart disease, is largely (at least 80%) preventable.
-As far as diseases such as AIDS are concerned, prevention is not just better than cure &8211; it is the only cure.
+As far as diseases such as AIDS are concerned, prevention is not just better than cure; it is the only cure.